badwolf292/ThinkOS/README.md

-Personalized Aurora I plan to use on my ThinkPad.
+Personalized Bluefin I plan to use on my ThinkPad.

-Based on Aurora stable
+Based on Bluefin stable

 In order to use this you have to:
-- Install Aurora or Bazzite KDE
+- Install Bluefin or Bazzite GNOME

 then run this command: ```sudo bootc switch ghcr.io/badwolf292/thinkos```